idobarel/EvilBlocker/EvilBlocker/README.md

 ```

 # Note
-I do not promoting any illigal activity.
+*I do not promoting any illigal activity.<br>
-*please do not use without permissions!*
+please do not use without permissions!*